banerjs/blog/notes.md

 - Animate slide transitions
 - Migrate to ES6
-- Create 2 JS bundles using Browserify - one for the app which changes often, and another for the libraries that don't change as often.
-[This](https://github.com/vigetlabs/gulp-starter/issues/75) gives hints on how to accomplish this.
-- Reactify the navigation component and add "Jump capabilities" for faster browsing.
+- Common CSS for different sections should go into a sections folder in CSS.
+Files in here should be included using SASS for the individual pages.

 # Todo

+- Fix separate bundling of lib.js and application.js
+- Fix the client side routing problems using history.js
 - Create content for the about page
-- Incorporate history.
-Needs to be correctly incorporated for the server side.
-Flesh out the interplay between Page, Body and the Actions
-- Create a proper loader for the client, server and API routers
+- Create design for the slides
-- Common CSS for different sections should go into a sections folder in CSS.
-Files in here should be included using SASS for the individual pages.
+- Add in interactivity to the slides
+- Plug in a proper data source
+- Flesh out the routes
+- Add in the ability to change the page title
+- Reactify the navigation component and add "Jump capabilities" for faster browsing.

 # Data Model